Business Benefits of Hiring People with a Disability

 - People with disability no longer accept less than equitable and fulfilling opportunities, both in the workplace and in daily life.

-- Technology has removed many barriers faced by people with disability and enabled more people to reach their full potential.
+- Technology has removed many barriers faced by people with disability and enables more people to reach their full potential.

 - The economic and social cost of ignoring 20% of the population is unsustainable.

 Further employer misconceptions preventing the full inclusion of people with disability in the workforce include: